-Should we, in the knowledge that this person sporadically delivers rare-quality copy, and is undoubtedly a talented storyteller, straighten our backs and accept the one or two hours extra work needed to get this piece published?
+Should we, in the knowledge that this person sporadically delivers top-quality copy, and is undoubtedly a talented storyteller, straighten our backs and accept the one or two hours extra work needed to get this piece published?
 At least, in the manner with which we, as a magazine, can still identify?
 Of course, we have the advantage of developing our strategy over the years.
 But what does this tell us about the copywriter herself?

 Remember, this is your work.
 Your copy.
-And the text that carries not only your signature but the way you submit it potentially exposes your psychological profile, your soul if you like… All in all, it gives us a pretty good idea of who you are.
+And the text that carries not only your signature but the format in which you submit it, potentially exposes your psychological profile, your soul if you like.
+All in all, it gives us a pretty good idea of who you are.

 …At least, that’s my theory.